| Rick Meis founded Treecycle in 1990 to bring the best recycled

 the more direct connection to "making a difference," and went back

+to school for a business degree.
 "It was my lucky chance when I saw Rick's ad for another employee,"

 Erich proclaims.
 "I had the business know-how, and spent two years